chrxt/chrxt.github.io/README.md

 # chrxt.github.io

-commands code from <a href="https://github.com/WillEccles/startpage">willeccles startpage</a> with some modifications.
+the commands code are from <a href="https://github.com/WillEccles/startpage">willeccles startpage</a> with some modifications.
 <br>